 Cuckoo for Crypto-Puffs

 Bitcoin has been one of the best-performing assets of the past decade.
-Keep in mind that the last decade has also included record-smashing highs for both the DJIA and the S&P 500.
+Keep in mind that the last decade has also included strong performance for traditional indices like the DJIA and the S&P 500.
 When something is successful, people copy it.
-Several additional cryptocurrency flavors have joined the ranks since 2013, when Dogecoin, a currency that was initially launched as a joke, hit the market.
+Several additional cryptocurrency flavors have joined the ranks since 2013, when Dogecoin, a currency initially launched as a joke, hit the market.
 Despite the dizzying gains, cryptocurrency investments remain highly speculative at this point in time.
 However, they may be here to stay and are worth understanding.
 Here is the story on crypto.

 Chain of Fools